JochiRaider/Game_of_life_project/notes/t2guide.md

 **Security Compliance**

 Security compliance is the process of ensuring that an organization's information security practices meet the requirements of applicable laws, regulations, and industry standards.
-The goal of security compliance is to protect an organization from legal liability and financial losses. _Reference: [ISO/IEC 27001:2013 Information Security Management Systems](https://www.iso.org/isoiec-27001-information-security.html)_.
+The goal of security compliance is to protect an organization from legal liability and financial losses. _Reference: [Center for Internet Security Critical Security Controls Version 8](https://www.cisecurity.org/controls/v8)_.

 **Security Tools and Technologies**